Equipment Leasing: A Guide for Small Businesses

 How does equipment leasing work?

+Equipment leasing is a financing arrangement that allows businesses to use equipment without purchasing it outright.
 It typically involves a lessor, who owns the equipment, and a lessee, who pays regular lease payments to use the equipment.
+The lease agreement specifies the duration of the lease, monthly payments, and other terms and conditions.

 Is it a good idea to lease equipment?